alexf0xdev/nestjs-telegraf-i18n/README.md

 ## Initialization

 ### Nestjs-i18n Module
-Initialize your I18nModule as you would usually do
+Initialize your I18nModule as you would usually do.
 The [official documentation](https://nestjs-i18n.com/quick-start) provides good tutorials how to do it

 ```typescript